anandhuRaveendran/Spotify-Dapp/README.md

     npx hardhat compile
     npx hardhat run scripts/deploy.js --network yourNetwork
     ```
+# Acknowledgments
+Hardhat for providing the development framework.
+IPFS for decentralized file storage.
+OpenZeppelin for ERC721 implementations.
 ## License
+MIT
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.